allinard/active-learn-stl/README.md

 ```
 n = STLFormula.Negation(phi)
 ```
-is an STL Formula representing the negation of an STL Formula phi.
+is an STL Formula representing the negation of an STL Formula `phi`.

 ### Always and Eventually